JuliaData/DataFrames.jl/docs/src/index.md

 wrangling functionality through a familiar interface.

 To understand the toolchain in more details, have a look at the tutorials in this manual.
-New users can start with the [First Steps with DataFrames](@ref) tutorial in this manual.
+New users can start with the [First Steps with DataFrames.jl](@ref) tutorial in this manual.

 ## DataFrames.jl and the Julia Data Ecosystem